This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Find the Apple icon in the top left corner of your screen.
 Click on the icon to open the Apple menu.

-In the drop-down menu that appears, select System Preferences.
-In the System Preferences window, click Desktop & Screen Saver, which is typically in the top row of the options.
+In the drop-down menu that appears, select System Preferences (System Settings on macOS Ventura and above).
+In the System Preferences (System Settings on macOS Ventura and above) window, click Desktop & Screen Saver, which is typically in the top row of the options.

 Alternatively, you can right-click an empty space on your desktop and select “Change Desktop Background…”